President and CEO

 Toyota Motor Sales, U.S.A., Inc.

-And today… all automakers are doing the same… creating great things that will have a major impact on our industry… our society… and our future.
+In short… we’re all doing great things that have a major positive impact on people… society… and the future.

 This is attributed largely to consumers feeling better about their finances…